NetLogo: Traffic Grid

+The model allows users to test scenarios such as removing lights entirely (causing frequent gridlock), optimizing light phases for maximum flow, and adjusting car density to explore congestion thresholds.

+Modeling Commons

+The Modeling Commons is a web-based platform for sharing and collaborating on NetLogo models, hosted at modelingcommons.org.
+Serving as the official NetLogo modeling forum, it allows users to upload, version, and manage NetLogo models, as well as discuss them and attach related files such as data or documentation.
+Users can search for models by name, author, tags, or content in the Info and Code tabs, and can create "child" variants of existing models to explore modifications while preserving lineage through a parent–child structure.
+The platform also supports group-based permissions to manage collaboration and access, and automatically grants coauthor status to anyone who uploads a new version of a model.
+The site is designed to work with all modern web browsers and is most extensively tested on Chrome, Firefox, and Safari.

 HubNet

 HubNet is a technology that uses NetLogo to run participatory simulations in the classroom.
 In a participatory simulation, a whole group of users takes part in enacting the behavior of a system.
 Using an individual device, such as a networked computer or Texas Instruments graphing calculator, each user acts as a separate, independent agent.

 One example of a HubNet activity is Tragedy of the Commons, which models the economic problem called the tragedy of the commons.